 |Total Fat 8g||10%|

 |Saturated Fat 1g||7%|

 |Total Sugars 3g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These black bean burgers make it burger night!
-If you have never tried a black bean burger, and the thought just didn't seem like anything you would ever want to try, you ought to give black bean burgers a try.
+These black bean burgers make it burger night.
+If you have never tried a black bean burger and the thought just didn't seem like anything you would ever want to try, you ought to give black bean burgers a try.
 Will they fool you into thinking that you are eating an actual beef hamburger?
 Probably not.
-But they are delicious, and they do make eating a hamburger a little easier on the waistline.
+But they are delicious and do make eating a hamburger a little easier on the waistline.

 Surprisingly, all of the toppings that you would find on a normal beef or turkey burger go quite well on these much healthier black bean burgers.
 Then just serve them up with a few healthy sides like baked beans or baked oven fries or a healthy low-fat coleslaw.